zflukz/Schedio/README.md

 ### Option 1: Using Docker Compose (Recommended)

+The `docker-compose.yml` file has been configured to include **PostgreSQL** as a service, which will automatically start along with the frontend and backend.

 1. Make sure Docker Desktop is running
 2. Navigate to the project root directory
 3. Run the following command: